daniel-raad/daniel-raad/README.md

 🔭 I’m currently working on ...
 - my website @ www.danielraad.co.uk
-- a TikTok scraper which can quickly download and compile videos for you
 - a chess project which is currently undefined
+- OVA - a workout tracker app...

 ⚡ Certified as:
 - Google Cloud Associate Engineer